HorseSword/joplin-plugin-notellm/README.md

 # Thank you!

 NoteLLM is designed to enhance your note-taking experience with powerful AI capabilities while ensuring privacy and customization.

+# License

+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.